 The high quality of the DNA extracted from the girl from La Noria indicates that she likely died in recent decades: the authors suggest that this was up to 40 years ago, i.e. the 70s (a period of very marked unrest in Chile) (12).
 This is 40 years after the cessation of nitrate mining in the area and La Noria was abandoned in the 1930s.
 As such, it is very unlikely that the girl originated in La Noria, but was put to rest in there by people from another place.

 [There in the Pampa, close to the old church, the little angel can go to heaven.]

 The scientific article has had a major international impact in both news and social media.
-Headlines repeatedly highlight the “mystery of the alien of Atacama” has been solved, or that the “DNA of the fake alien of Atacama reveal her secrets”.
+Headlines repeatedly highlight the “” has been solved, or that the “”.
 No account has been made of the fact that this was a tragic little girl, born to Chilean parents who buried her next to an isolated, abandoned church.
 No attention has been paid to the important ethical issue that a team of leading scientists have undertaken a study on an illegally obtained human infant without legal permission.

 What really happened was that the body of a girl with multiple physical malformations was disinterred and her body was exhibited.
 Out of simple respect for our fellow human, the current article in Etilmercurio does not include her photograph.